About CSV upload

-To create passes via the CSV Batch Importer, you must upload a CSV file formatted with columns that match the field layout for your pass template.
+To create pass links using CSV upload, your CSV file must be formatted with columns that match the field layout for your pass template.
 After uploading the CSV file in the dashboard, you will receive a link to download the processed file appended with the pass URLs.
-You can then distribute the passes via email or the method of your choosing.
+You can then distribute the URLs/links to your users.

-The URLs returned by the CSV Batch Importer are multi-use passes — they can be downloaded by multiple devices.
+The URLs returned by the CSV upload are multi-use passes — they can be downloaded by multiple devices.

 - When a pass is created with specific values, the pass cannot be updated until after it has been installed.

 - If a template is changed before a pass is installed, the pass will have the newest template state.